partrickJhonson/beef/Network-Discovery.md

 CSRF is still a vulnerability seldom taken into account by developers, especially considering how serious of an impact can be made via it's exploitation.

 BeEF includes a lot of CSRF modules, especially targeting personal routes (Linksys, Dlink, etc).
-Happily, we just detected one of those routers when fingerprinting the network during the previous step.
+We just detected one of those routers when fingerprinting the network during the previous step.

 Most CSRF attacks allow for modifying the admin password, however there are several that can be used to gain a reverse shell or open external ports on the box.